isomerpages/sndgo-corp/media-hub/press-releases/_posts/2023-07-11-post-Eight Winning Innovations to Drive Urban Sustainability in Jurong Lake District.md

 #### Improving energy efficiency and creating a more comfortable environment

 To optimise energy consumption while ensuring thermal comfort, the winning solution by Zuno Carbon combines real-time and historical data such as building occupancy, ambient temperature and the weather forecast to recommend optimal temperature and humidity settings.
-Another winning solution is a Human Thermal Comfort Controller by Ngee Ann Polytechnic’s Environmental & Water Technology Centre of Innovation.
+Another winning solution is a Human Thermal Comfort Controller by Ngee Ann Polytechnic’s Environmental &amp; Water Technology Centre of Innovation.
 The solution automatically adjusts air temperature and achieves thermal comfort based on concepts in convection, evaporation and radiation that are not typically measured by conventional room thermostats.
 These solutions seek to enhance the comfort of the living environment in JLD, and potentially complement heat-mitigating urban design measures such as multi-tiered tree planting, covered walkways and wind corridors which have been planned for the district.

 #### Driving a sustainable and car-lite JLD